 Key Ingredients:

-Crushed Tomatoes: Another great way to create a thick, smooth consistency is to use canned crushed tomatoes.
+Crushed Tomatoes: Another excellent option to achieve a thick, smooth consistency from, is canned crushed tomatoes.
 If you want to control the seasoning, seek tomatoes with no added salt.

 Diced Tomatoes: Diced tomatoes provide texture and give the sauce a rustic quality.
 (If you want a smoother sauce, you can use an immersion blender once it simmers.)